sparkflows/sparkflows-docs/docs/installation/configuration/https/https-self-signed-certificate.rst

    :alt: certificate
    :width: 55%

-* Once the above process is completed, close the ``browser`` and start again and try to login with above ``URL``.
+* Once the above process is completed, close the browser and start again and try to login with above URL.
 It should work without any warnings.

 .. figure:: ../../../_assets/configuration/sparkflow_loginpage.png
    :alt: certificate